Ann Weaver Norton

 In the 1930s, views on art were changing radically.
 A new generation that came of age after the first world war were questioning the validity of the traditional institutions of culture and aesthetics.
 A show at the Museum of Modern Art (MOMA) in 1929 featured works by Picasso, Matisse and Braque among many other European artists who were exploring new techniques of cubism and abstraction.
 In sculpture, the traditional method of starting with a model and then hiring a craftsman to create the sculpture was shifting in some circles to the method of "direct carving".
 This was a process by which artists used their own chisel and mallet to create their works.
 Constantin Brâncuși was a leading proponent of this process; other sculptors practicing this method were William Zorach and Archipenko.
 Using this process, their sculpture took on a more abstracted, non-literal representation.
 Norton greatly admired these sculptors, and her drawings at the time show a shift towards more abstract and simple lines.
-While her sculptures at the time demonstrate a continued interest in figurative art, the subject matter shifted from the traditional focus on heroic figures to real people living every day lives.
+While her sculptures at the time demonstrate a continued interest in figurative art, the subject matter shifted from the traditional focus on heroic figures to real people living everyday lives.

 Norton was having some success in her field during this time.
 She showed Negro Head at MOMA in 1930; she was included in a book Art in America in Modern Times, published in 1934, as one of 20 women "doing very good work"; and she exhibited at a group show at the Jacques Seligmann Galleries in 1934, the Clay Club Galleries in 1939, the National Sculpture Society in 1940, and the Whitney Museum in 1941.
 Through her interest in making garden sculpture, most likely influenced by her traveling fellowship in Italy and England, she received a commission in 1939 for a statue of St. Francis for a private garden.
 Apparently it was a success, as she received a glowing letter from the owner for her skill.

 However, other commissions were not forthcoming, and despite her successes, Norton realized she needed to find alternate means of financial support, and turned to teaching.
 She applied and was accepted for a position teaching sculpture at the Norton Gallery and School of Art in West Palm Beach, Florida, starting in early 1943.
 With this additional income, Norton was able to work with the Anton Basky Foundation in New York City to cast some of her modeled work, including a major series called Casualties, with four bronze sculptures, produced between 1944 and 1947.
-Several more sculptures were created in the late 1940s, portraying every day subject matter such as people cutting hair, children pumping water, kneeling figures and others.
+Several more sculptures were created in the late 1940s, portraying everyday subject matter such as people cutting hair, children pumping water, kneeling figures and others.

 A number of collectors in Palm Beach began to take notice of Norton's work and purchased several sculptures.
 In addition, the director of the Norton Gallery, Robert Hunter, bought two pieces -- Beauty Parlor in 1946 and Machine II in 1947.